 First dance - You are still able to have your first dance as a married couple.
 You could cut the cake in the early evening and then take to the floor, in the summer months why not consider doing it outside!

 Games - Games and quizzes are a wonderful way to get the whole wedding party interacting with each other.
 There is no need for handwritten pub quizzes, if that is not you, but think outside the box to get people joining in by Kahoot quizzes, music quizzes or Would I Lie To You, just to name a few.
 Dodmoor House also have a traditional 'Mr & Mrs' Quiz kit, just ask your best man or bridesmaid to come up with some fun questions!

 Acoustic music - Although your band may not be able to play to a packed dance floor, there is no reason why the guests cannot be entertained by live music, we just need to make sure there is a safe 2m gap around them.
 We ask that all live music is inside from 9pm onwards please and at a volume whereby guests can still chat to each other.

 Seating - we can rearrange the seating in the courtyard to fit any combination of groups and can even change a large banquet table into smaller tables for a more 'pub style' evening.
 We would recommend labelling the chairs from the meal so that they can be used by the same person in the evening.

-Evening Food - We understand that the new regulations will not require guests to have a substantial meal with drinks from the bar in the evening, so you do not have to have evening food.
-However you could consider service of the cake or simpler snacks if you do not think another meal is appropriate.
+Evening Food - You do not have to have evening food, however you could consider service of the cake or simpler snacks if you do not think another meal is appropriate.
 Don't worry if you have already booked a Dodmoor House evening food option such as a burger bar, we can work with our supplier to reduce the minimum numbers.